-One of the most essential therapeutic modalities in the early recovery process is cognitive behavioral therapy (CBT).
-It is an essential part to almost all substance abuse treatment programs.
+One of the essential therapeutic modalities in the early recovery process is cognitive behavioral therapy (CBT).
+It is an integral part of almost all substance abuse treatment programs.
 CBT gives you the tools to examine your thoughts and feelings, recognize the mistakes you made in your thinking process, and change your behaviors.
 This therapy can help treat everything from anxiety and depression to post-traumatic stress disorder, substance use disorder, and personality disorders.

 Cognitive behavioral therapy is a form of therapy that helps clients change their thinking and behavior patterns.
 Unlike other kinds of therapy that spend a lot of time talking about the past and where issues might have come from, CBT deals with thoughts and behaviors happening in the present.

 Professionals use many methods to help people recognize and deal with these negative thinking and behavior patterns.
 CBT requires active participation, and people will often have worksheets or journals to track events, thoughts, and behaviors as they occur.

 CBT works by teaching people how to deal with problems and situations as they happen in the real world.